LEARN HOW TO CROCHET + A Free eBook

 I also love these two pairs of scissors, these folding ones, and this PenCut Mini.
 I like to keep them in my project bag (the PenCut is in my purse) so I have scissors whenever I need them.

 There are only a few basic stitches.
 All patterns and projects use these stitches to make them!
 They have variations, but you can do anything once you learn the basics.
-The hardest thing about crocheting it learning how to
+The hardest thing about crocheting it learning how to hold your yarn.
+Be patient with yourself and know that crochet simply takes time and practice.

 First, learn to chain.
 Chain is abbreviated “ch” in a written crochet pattern.
 If the pattern says “Ch 20” it means to work 20 chain stitches.
 I suggest practicing the chain until you feel extremely comfortable!